 In this version, I've used cinnamon, allspice, cloves, star anise, and cardamom.

 Cinnamon sticks have a toasty, warm energy and a sweet, spicy aroma.
 It also supports good digestion and blood sugar balance.

 Allspice has a mellow spice that encompasses other similar flavors - as though it's a blend of nutmeg, cinnamon, and cloves.

 Cloves are the dried buds of an evergreen tree, and they have a potent, sweet, and spicy flavor.
 A little goes a long way.

 Star anise is rich in antiviral compounds and helps support both digestion and the immune system.
 It has a floral note coupled with an anise-like sweetness.

 Cardamom tastes vaguely of citrus, mint, and fennel.
 Like other spices you use for mulled cider, it supports good digestion.

 Tips for good cider

-Mulled cider is just about the easiest drink you can make.
-It takes minimal effort, and the results are vibrantly delicious – sweet, tart, and steeped with deep and resonant spice.
-It’s also a recipe that has a fair amount of room for both error and variation.
+It takes minimal effort to make mulled cider, and the results are vibrantly delicious - sweet, tart, and steeped with deep and resonant spice.
+It's also a recipe that has a fair amount of room for both error and variation.
 But, there are a few things to keep in mind to make sure it comes out every time.